-- is not engaged by the company in an employed or self-employed capacity; - has never been an executive director of the company;
+is not engaged by the company in an employed or self-employed capacity;

-- has not been employed by the company within a 5-year period preceding the appointment; - has not had a significant contractual relationship with the company within a 3-year period preceding the appointment; - is not a shareholder of the company; and - is not the family member of a shareholder of the company.
+- has never been an executive director of the company; - has not been employed by the company within a 5-year period preceding the appointment; - has not had a significant contractual relationship with the company within a 3-year period preceding the appointment; - is not a shareholder of the company; and - is not the family member of a shareholder of the company.

-The maximum period of office of an independent non-executive director is four years, subject to the period being extended by a decision of the directors, acting on a recommendation of the Nominations Committee, for one further period of no more than four years.
+The maximum period of office of an independent non-executive director is four years, subject to the period being extended by a decision of the directors, acting on a recommendation of the Nominations and Governance Committee, for one further period of no more than four years.
+In exceptional circumstances (to be recommended by the Nominations and Governance Committee and subject to the approval of the Board), the directors may extend the period of office for a third term not exceeding four years, subject to the right of the directors to terminate the third term at any time should the directors deem that the exceptional circumstances no longer exist.